 Quick Start

-If you need to request an installation on your shared resource, see the requesting an installation section for information to send to your system administrator.
+If you need to request an installation on your shared resource, see the section on requesting an installation for information to send to your system administrator.

 For any additional help or support contact the Sylabs team: https://www.sylabs.io/contact/